 Salmanowitz, N. 2015.
 The case for pain neuroimaging in the courtroom: Lessons from deception detection.
 Journal of Law and the Biosciences 2 (1): 139–148. doi: 10.1093/jlb/lsv003.

-Moral Enhancement ‣
+Motivational Enhancement and Praiseworthiness ‣

 Prof Julian Savulescu — University of Oxford, UK

-Moral Enhancement and Moral Progress ‣
+Moral Enhancement and Moral Progress: Compatibilist Concerns ‣

-Dr Nicole A Vincent — Macquarie University & University of New South Wales
+Dr Nicole A Vincent — Macquarie University

 It’s difficult to deny the intuitive appeal of bio-medical moral enhancement (BME).
 What right-minded individual could possibly scoff at using better tools to make themselves into better versions of themselves, morally speaking, especially when what constitutes “better” is something that reflects their own considered judgments?
 Perhaps motivated by this clear intuitive appeal, Thomas Douglas and John Harris have both come out in support of BME, although each of them proposes significantly different methods.

-Although I acknowledge this intuitive appeal of BME, in this talk I will highlight two under-appreciated concerns.
-The first concern relates to the potentially detrimental long term cumulative effects of BME.
+Although I too acknowledge this intuitive appeal of BME, in this talk I will highlight two under-appreciated concerns.
+The first relates to the potentially detrimental long term cumulative effects of BME.
 Namely, that over time the repeated use of BME may, somewhat paradoxically, lead to the eventual loss of our normative compass, and, potentially, even to an arrest of moral progress.
 The second concern is more conceptual in nature.
 Namely, that a common core intuition behind BME – that moral failures are results of fixable faults in our agential architecture – is fundamentally incompatible with what I take to be the dimensions (as opposed to the contents) of our conventional moral landscape.

 Culpable madness: When should mental illness not affect sentencing? ‣